Emma DeSouza

-Emma DeSouza is an Irish writer, political commentator, journalist and campaigner.
-She has contributed to HuffPost UK, the Business Post, The Guardian, Euronews, TheJournal.ie, the Irish Examiner, The Irish Times and The Irish News.
+Emma DeSouza is an Irish writer, political commentator, and campaigner.

 Family reunion law case

 DeSouza took forward a lengthy court challenge against the British Home Secretary over her right under the terms of the Good Friday Agreement to be accepted as an Irish citizen for the purposes of European Union family reunion rights with her American husband, Jake.
-De Souza was born in Magherafelt, County Londonderry and thus legally a British citizen.
-In British law as it stood, this meant that her husband was subject to conditions for "indefinite leave to remain" that did not apply to Irish citizens resident in the United Kingdom.
+DeSouza was born in Magherafelt, County Londonderry and thus legally a British citizen.
 DeSouza argued that she had always identified as an Irish citizen (as is her right under the Agreement) and had only ever held an Irish passport (and never a British one).
-The Home Office declared that she must either reapply as a British citizen or renounce her British citizenship and pay a fee to apply as an Irish citizen.
+The Home Office declared that she must either reapply as a British citizen or renounce her British citizenship.
 A "First Tier" immigration tribunal found in her favour but the "Upper Tribunal" overturned that decision when the Home Office appealed.
-Nevertheless, the Home Office granted Jake leave to remain, albeit without formally conceding her case and Mrs DeSouza withdrew her court appeal.
+Nevertheless, the Home Office granted Jake leave to remain, albeit without formally conceding her case and Mrs DeSouza withdrew her court appeal, stating that the concession from the Home Office had removed the foundation for their legal challenge, "Therefore, we have been left with no other option but to withdraw our application to appeal."

-The case resulted in substantial changes to domestic UK immigration rules.
-In May 2020, the British Home Office announced that the people of Northern Ireland would be considered EU citizens for immigration purposes.
-This result was cited as a significant victory for DeSouza.
-Following the changes to UK immigration law DeSouza withdrew her pending court appeal stating that the changes "forced through by our case will now allow Jake to remain in the United Kingdom on the basis of my Irish citizenship and require the Home Office to respect my right under the Good Friday (Belfast) Agreement to be accepted as Irish."
+The case resulted in a temporary concession by the British Home Office to allow citizens in Northern Ireland to bring in foreign-born partners under the EU family status regulations as a 'person of Northern Ireland', defined as an 'Irish citizen, British citizen, or dual British and Irish citizen.'
+Immigration solicitor Una Boyd stated that, "The impact of these changes on families who would otherwise be separated by the UK Immigration Rules can’t be overstated."
+This result, although time-limited, was cited as a significant victory for DeSouza.
+Following the case, DeSouza withdrew her pending court appeal stating that the changes "forced through by our case will now allow Jake to remain in the United Kingdom on the basis of my Irish citizenship and require the Home Office to respect my right under the Good Friday (Belfast) Agreement to be accepted as Irish."

 Taoiseach Leo Varadkar singled out DeSouza for praise during an address to an audience in Washington, D.C., which included U.S. House Speaker Nancy Pelosi and Northern Ireland Secretary Brandon Lewis, at the National Building Museum.